How Greyparrot Analyzer has complemented GreenTech teams’ expertise

 Marian accesses infeed data the same way, using it to get live insight into the quality of material arriving at the facility.

-That simple change has completely transformed the way each facility monitors supplier material and manages infeed blending.
+That change has completely improved the way each facility monitors supplier material and manages infeed blending.

 The outcome: Higher quality products at lower costs